 If you want to know how to finish homeschool fast, I have some great news!
 Just like you can slow down in order to provide more time to cover homeschool lessons, you can also speed up to keep up with the pace of your homeschooler!
 And, even though many homeschoolers don’t necessarily look at grade levels, you can skip a grade if you’re homeschooled.
 In fact, you can skip ahead as much as you need to keep your child challenged and enjoying learning — just be sure that they understand the basics from the previous level before moving on to the next level.
 And, if that’s your goal, that’s how to get homeschool done fast!

-OK, ready to get into more detail about when your homeschooled child is behind (and how to get past the panic of Help!
+Since getting behind in homeschooling is something that many homeschool parents think about, we’ll still get into more detail about when your homeschooled child is behind (and how to get past the panic of Help!
 My homeschooler is behind!)?

 You May Also Find This Helpful:

-Behind In School: How To Catch Up
+Behind In Homeschool: How To Catch Up

 How to Catch Up in Homeschool Tip #1: Check your homeschool laws.